-- The régime's success in meeting the economic challenges of the future depends to some extent on the kind of leaders which emerge in the post-Brezhnev period. is bound to be one change of the Party's General Secretary.
-Brezhnev's potential immediate There might be more: successor (Kirilenko) is his coeval and may not long out-live After that there is no obvious line of succession.
-In recent years it has not been so much the elderly but the younger men who have been eased out of the Politburo, and if the senior members of the present leadership depart in quick succession there will inevitably be a period of uncertainty while the new leaders sort out their relations with each other and, most of all, secure the necessary backing of the Party. - Over the short-term the centre of gravity may shift towards the Party's executive organs - the Secretariat and the Departments of the Central Committee.
-This should provide a large measure of continuity during a period when there may be a lack of sure judgement in major political The security and military forces could provide an additional element of stability during any forthcoming struggles for power, bearing in mind that the Soviet military establishment has never exercised an independent rôle in Soviet political struggles. - In the event of conflicts within a new leadership, the importance of the Central Committee, as the body to which the Politburo and Secretariat are nominally accountable, may be expected to increase.
+- The régime's success in meeting the economic challenges 23. of the future depends to some extent on the kind of leaders which emerge in the post-Brezhnev period.
+The process of finding a successor to the Party General Secretary has, to all intents and purposes, already begun, although it is not possible to distinguish clearly how the next leadership will be made up.
+The age of the immediate potential successors makes it likely that a new ruling group will come to power in the relatively near future.
+In fact, in recent years it has not been so much the elderly but the younger men who have been eased out of the Politburo, and if the senior members of the present leadership depart in quick succession there will inevitably be a period of uncertainty while the new leaders sort out their relations with each other and, most of all, secure the necessary backing of the Party. the struggle for succession may well be intense and prolonged over a period of several years as aspirants jockey for support from the influential institutions and individuals within the ruling elite. - Over the short-term the centre of gravity may shift towards the Party's executive organs - the Secretariat and the Departments of the Central Committee.
+This should provide a large measure of continuity during a period when there may be a lack of sure judgement in major political questions. security and military forces could provide an additional element of stability during any forthcoming struggles for power, bearing in mind that the Soviet military establishment has never exercised an independent rôle in Soviet political struggles. - In the event of conflicts within a new leadership, the importance of the Central Committee, as the body to which the Politburo and Secretariat are nominally accountable, may be expected to increase.
 Elected at the last Party Congress in March 1976 for the period until the next Congress in 1981, the Central Committee is more than ever dominated by Party and State executives; reflecting age and experience it may be expected to exercise its influence in the direction of caution and reliance on well-tried methods.